igautomation/playwright-framework/README.md

 **Symptoms**: Tests fail due to authentication problems

 **Solutions**:
-- Check if credentials are correct
+- Check if credentials are correct in your environment configuration
 - Verify authentication flow
 - Use API authentication when possible
 - Store and reuse authentication tokens